 Using them is easy—you simply insert your security key during login, and physically tap it when prompted.

 Security keys are not yet as widely supported as authenticator apps, but the standard is getting traction on large websites.
 Google, Facebook, and Dropbox all support security keys.
 If you’re using Gmail as your email provider, or if you’re using any other Google services, security keys are a great option.
+Most major browsers also now support security keys.

 Encourage your audience to use whichever 2FA method is available and practical.
 SMS is absolutely better than going without, but you should strongly nudge participants toward hardened options, such as authenticator apps or security keys.
 In most cases participants will need to download an authenticator app.